ilwad123/Medical-Referral-System-Dashboard/README.md

 connect your git to this
-git clone it same way u did for IOT write this in terminal once you are connected git config --global user.name Your usergithubname
+git clone it same way u did for IOT =>press onto code then you will get link write this in terminal once you are connected git config --global user.name Your usergithubname
 git config --global user.email your.email@example.com